How to Succeed in a Panel Interview: 5 Tips to Know in 2025

 Remember to follow up with panel members after the interview to express your enthusiasm about the position and ask when you can expect updates on the hiring process.

-As you continue along your career path, continue practicing your interviewing skills with a course like Advanced Interviewing Techniques or Effective Professional Communication.
+As you continue your career path, continue improving your interviewing skills with the Mindfulness and Well-being Specialization from Rice University, where you’ll have the opportunity to learn about emotional intelligence, sustained focus, and stress management.
+With these skills, you can reduce potential nervousness before your next interview.
 Get access to these and some 7,000 other courses from top universities and companies with a subscription to Coursera Plus.

 Coursera Plus